 Notes

-Use Freshly Grated Carrots: I recommend buying large carrots and shredding them on the smallest holes of a box grater or grating them in a food processor.
-Pre-shredded carrots from the store are too large and dry for the cake.
+Carrots: I recommend buying large whole carrots, then peeling & shredding them on the smallest holes of a box grater or grating them in a food processor.
+Packaged pre-shredded carrots are too large and dry for this cake.

 Single-Layer Cake: You can also bake this in an 8-inch by 8-inch baking dish for a small sheet cake at 350°F for 30-40 minutes.